Honrik/IDATT2502-Project/README.md

 # IDATT2502-Project
 The project of Henrik Gulbrandsen Nilsen and Olav Asprem where they explore different reinforcement learning algorithms within this external [flappy bird gymnasium environment](https://github.com/markub3327/flappy-bird-gymnasium).
 We highly recommend going through the action and state space for this repo, aswell as how the rewards are calculated.
+To view the report written for the class, check it out here: [Exploring Different Reinforcement Learning Algorithms with Flappy Bird](https://github.com/user-attachments/files/17803332/Dokument.maskinlaering.pdf).

 ## Algorithms